smeekes/bootUR/README.md

 proposed by Paparoditis and Politis (2003), set `bootstrap = "MBB"`.
 We set only 399 bootstrap replications (`B = 399`) to prevent the code from running too long.
-We add an intercept and a trend (`deterministics = "trend"`), and compare OLS with QD (GLS) detrending.
+We add an intercept and a trend (`deterministics = "trend"`) and OLS detrending.
 The console gives you live updates on the bootstrap progress.
 To turn these off, set `show_progress = FALSE`.
 The bootstrap loop can also be run in parallel by setting `do_parallel = TRUE`.
-Note that parallelization requires OpenMP to be available on your system, which is typically not the case on macOS; see <https://mac.r-project.org/openmp/>
-for ways to set it up manually.
+Note that parallelization requires OpenMP to be available on your system, which is typically not the case on macOS; see <https://mac.r-project.org/openmp/> for ways to set it up manually.

 As random number generation is required to draw bootstrap samples, we first set the seed of the random number generator to obtain replicable